TurboGears/tg2docs/docs/main/DownloadInstall.rst

    python tg2-bootstrap.py --no-site-packages tg2env

-Manual installation
+Manual Installation
 ~~~~~~~~~~~~~~~~~~~

-First, ``cd`` to the directory where you want your virtual environment for TurboGears 2.
-Note the virtualenv will be created as a subdirectory here.
+First, ``cd`` to the directory where you want your virtual environment
+for TurboGears 2.
+Note the virtualenv will be created as a
+subdirectory here.

 Now create a new virtual environment named `tg2env`